 State Definition (§ 441.005(2)) – “a written or oral agreement for the use or possession of premises.”

 State Laws & Guides

 Landlord-Tenant Guides / Handbooks

 When is Rent Due?

-Emergency: Although state law is silent on the matter of landlord access to the rental dwelling in emergency situations, under federal law, landlords have a right to enter without notice in such situations.
+Emergency: No statute; state law is silent on matters relating to a landlord’s ability to access a rental dwelling in the event of an emergency.
+However, under federal law, landlords have a right to enter without notice in such situations.

-- Lead Paint Disclosure: As per federal law, landlords must disclose any known lead paint hazards in rental dwellings built before 1978.
+- Lead Paint Disclosure: Per federal law, landlords must disclose any known lead paint hazards in rental dwellings built before 1978.
 Tenants must also be furnished with a lead paint safety pamphlet.